am-aakash/am-aakash/README.md

 ## I'm a Student.

-- 🔭 Pirsuing B.Tech in ECE from LNCT< Bhopal
+- 🔭 Pirsuing B.Tech in ECE from LNCT, Bhopal
 - 🌱 I’m currently learning Android Development
 - 👯 I’m looking to work with some startups to improve my skills
 - 🥅 2021 Goals: Learn, Learn and Learn